cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/middleware/swagger.md

 ## Multiple APIs

-This feature was introduced in swag v1.7.9
+This feature was introduced in swag v1.7.9.

 ## Configuration

-You can configure Swagger using different configuration options
+You can configure Swagger using different configuration options.

 ```go
 func main() {